apache/guacamole-manual/src/ldap-auth.md

   This attribute can be given multiple times for the same connection.

+`guacConfigProxyHostname`
+: The host name or IP address to use for connecting to guacd in order to establish the connection to the server.
+This attribute is optional and, if not provided, will default to the system-level configuration for connecting to guacd, either the default of `localhost` or the value defined by `guacd-hostname` in `guacamole.properties`.
+This attribute may only be specified once per connection.

+`guacConfigProxyPort`
+: The TCP port to use in order to connect to guacd to establish the connection to the server.
+This attribute is optional, and, like the `guacConfigProxyHostname` attribute, will default to the system-level configuration.
+This attribute may be specified at most once per connection.

+`guacConfigProxyEncryption`
+: The encryption method that should be used to connect to guacd in order to establish the connection to the server.
+This attribute is optional and will default to the system-level configuration for connecting to guacd.
+Valid values for this are `NONE` or `SSL`.
+This attribute may be specified at most once per connection.

 For example, to create a new VNC connection which connects to "localhost" at port 5900, while granting access to `user1` and `user2`, you could create an `.ldif` file like the following: